mind-inria/mri-nufft/docs/explanations/nufft.rst

 The MRI acquisition model can be extended in two main ways.
 First by taking into account Parallel Imaging, where multiple coils are receiving data, each with a dedicated sensitivity profile.

 .. tip::
    MRI-NUFFT provides the `FourierOperator` interface to implement all the physical model described below.
-See :ref:`nufft-interface` for the standard, and :class:`FourierOperatorBase <mrinufft.operators.base.FourierOperatorBase>`
+See :ref:`mri-nufft-interface` for the standard, and :class:`FourierOperatorBase <mrinufft.operators.base.FourierOperatorBase>`

 Parallel Imaging Model